Publicis-Sapient-ANZ/tfctl/README.md

 To install the ftctl binary run to following:

+TODO: create the below script....

 ```
 curl -sS https://github.com/Publicis-Sapient-ANZ/tfctl/blob/main/install.sh | sh
 ```

+or optionally use the provided Dockerfile to create a cointainer with the cli baked in.

 ## Usage

 ### Inititaliase a new project configuration set

-TODO This is not currently implemented
+TODO: This is not currently implemented

 ```
 tfctl project init